RobbieW69/7DTD-Mods-A21/README.md

 + Auger now does more block and entity damage and uses a little less gas.
 + Almost all crafting times have been reduced to basically instant as well as scrap times.
 + All ammo crafted actually produces 3x times the amount.
-+ All items now sellable to traders.[Have not configured pricing yet].
++ Sniper rifle FOV when ADS is more now, feels smoother.
 ##### Sounds
-+ All sounds lowered, though the auger and chainsaw can still be pretty loud when using.
++ All sounds lowered.
 + The 'ching' sound when trying to repair something but not having the required materials is now muted.
++ Chainsaw and Auger now don't make sound on hits.
 ##### Traders
-+ Traders open basically 24/7 now, we don't abuse it.
++ Traders open from 04:00  to 22:00
++ Inventory should now be bigger
 ##### Twitch
 + Non Sub Pimp Points max: Increased to 5000
 + Sub Pimp Points max: Increased to 25000